FunkTipp/Galmozzi_et_al_2024/_READMEfile.md

 Instructions
 The demo data set are genome aligned .sam files (the typical output of the Bowtie1 aligner) of an IP (IP_demo.sam) and one total translatome (total_demo.sam).
 Both files contain 100.000 reads.
 Scripts are numberd 0-6, corresponding to the respective output demo files.

+note that the cluster file output is usually > 100MB and can not be stored in this repository

 Expected output
 See files with the corresponding number in the demo folder